-However, Ling’s program contained very little of the manual therapy we recognize today as Swedish massage; it was his student, Johan Georg Mezger, a Dutch physician, who named the five massage strokes that are typical of a Swedish massage: effleurage, petrissage, tapotement, friction, and vibration.
+However, Ling’s program contained very little of the manual therapy we recognize today as Swedish massage; it was his student, a Dutch physician named Johan Georg Mezger, who named the five massage strokes: effleurage, petrissage, tapotement, friction, and vibration.

 Why it is called “Swedish” massage if the creator is Dutch?

 Although Ling never used Swedish massage, the practice was incorrectly attributed to him as writers of the time used Mezger’s French terms when writing about Ling’s Swedish Gymnastics System.
-It came to the United States in the mid-1800s as part of the Swedish Movement Cure, and the name stuck.
+It came to the U.S. in the mid-1800s as part of the Swedish Movement Cure, and the name stuck.

-Interestingly enough, in Sweden and other parts of Europe, Swedish massage is simply referred to as “classic” massage, which is essentially what it has become as the massage techniques are applied to a variety of settings, effectively separating it from any association with gymnastics.
+Interestingly, in Sweden and other parts of Europe, Swedish massage is simply referred to as “classic” massage, which is essentially what it has become as the massage techniques are applied to a variety of settings, separating it from any ties with gymnastics.